 AUC bioavailability Relation

 Generally, the best trustworthy measure of the bioavailability of drugs is AUC.
-AUC in pharmacokinetics is directly proportional to the total quantity of unchanged drugs that extend in systemic circulation.
+AUC in pharmacokinetics is directly proportional to the total quantity of unchanged drugs that extend in the systemic circulation.
 Bioavailability is measured on a continuous range from 0 to 1 but can be denoted as a %.

 F = AUC for x route of administration ÷ AUC for IV administration